biosaxs-dev/molass-library/paper.md

 # Summary

 The **Molass Library** is a modern, open-source Python package for the analysis of SEC-SAXS (Size Exclusion Chromatography coupled with Small Angle X-ray Scattering) experimental data.
-It is a comprehensive rewrite of the original MOLASS tool [@Yonezawa:2023], currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html), Japan.
+It is a comprehensive rewrite of the original MOLASS tool [@Yonezawa:2023], currently hosted at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html) and [SPring-8](https://www.riken.jp/en/research/labs/rsc/rd_ts_sra/life_sci_res_infrastruct/index.html), Japan.
 By leveraging the Python ecosystem and supporting scripting in Jupyter notebooks [@Kluyver:2016aa], Molass Library offers greater flexibility, reproducibility, and extensibility compared to its predecessor.

 A typical SEC-SAXS experiment involves two distinct yet interdependent processes: